 SigJ – Trustpilot

 I did many courses and a program on EdX, and I was overall happy with it.
-Lately, I had a technical issue and had to contact the support team.
+Lately, I had a technical issue with the MicroMaster’s program and had to contact the support team.
 They replied the next day with a solution.
 A satisfying service and the content was great.

 Ahtesham N – g2.com